Galway Theatre Festival (May) – Ultimate Guide

 These top Irish destinations are all reachable on simple guided day tours or self-drive trips, making them perfect add-ons to your Galway festival visit.

-Our Honest Takeaway: Basically, anything happening in Galway is guaranteed to be a good time.
-It’s our top pick for a fun weekend getaway in Ireland — and it has never disappointed!
-With friendly locals, lively pubs, delicious food, and great music, add a festival atmosphere, and you’ve got the perfect mix for an unforgettable trip.
+Our Honest Takeaway: Basically, anything happening in Galway is guaranteed to be a good time, but the Theatre Festival hits that “sweet spot.”
+It’s our top pick for a spring getaway because it combines the energy of a festival with the intimacy of a local pub session.
+Between the friendly locals, the bilingual storytelling, and the ease of walking from venue to venue, it’s the perfect mix for an unforgettable Irish trip.

 Mix up your Galway festival trip with the following unique Irish adventures off the tourist path: